Lifting couplings in Wasserstein spaces: Introduction

 In \Cref{catcouplings} we define, for each standard Borel space $X$, a category $PX$ whose objects are probability measures on $X$, whose morphisms are couplings, and where composition is given by means of conditional products.
 If $X$ is equipped with a cost function, we can turn $PX$ into a weighted category (in different ways, one for each integer, analogously to $L^p$ spaces), which after optimization give the famous Wasserstein spaces.

 In \Cref{mains} we state and prove the main statements of this work. \Cref{pushforward} and \Cref{embedding} show that pushforwards of probability measures are functorial, and that pushforwards along embeddings are embeddings.
 The most important result is \Cref{main}, which shows that a set-based lens between two spaces gives rise to a categorical lens between the respective spaces of probability measures, effectively lifting entire couplings along the chosen lifting of points.
+This gives in particular a functor between measurable lenses and weighted lenses (\Cref{funlensestolenses}).
 In \Cref{prodlens} we show that this includes the special case of product projections, where the lifting is given by taking the conditional product.
 All these results come with a weighted version in the metric and pseudo-quasimetric case.

 \paragraph{Acknowledgements.}